 How to Apply

-To apply, please download the application form for stages 1&2 or for stage 3, and return it to Bridie Lavender by post or email:
+To apply, please download the application form for stages 1&2 or for stage 3 (at the bottom of this page) and return it to Polly Adams-Felton by post or email:

 National CLT Network, 7-14 Great Dover Street, London, SE1 4YR or firstname.lastname@example.org

 Stage 1 applications are considered on a rolling basis so there is no deadline for these applications.
 Stage 3 applications are assessed at regular panel meetings, held approximately every six weeks.
-The next deadline for applications is the 5th July 2017.
+The next deadline for Stage 3 applications is the 14th December 2018.

 We are always pleased to offer early guidance or feedback on initial drafts of your application form.
-Please contact Bridie Lavender at email@example.com or on 020 3096 7793 if you would like to ask for advice.
+Please contact Polly Adams-Felton at email@example.com or on 020 3096 7793 if you would like to ask for advice.

 For further information and guidance in completing your application, please read the Application Guidance documents downloadable at the bottom of this page.